kr45732/rust-query-api/README.md

 - `BASE_URL`: The base URL of the domain such as localhost
 - `PORT`: The port such as 8080
 - `API_KEY`: Key needed to access this API (NOT a Hypixel API key)
+- `ADMIN_API_KEY`: Admin key required to use raw SQL parameters.
+Will default to the API_KEY if not provided
 - `POSTGRES_URL`: Full URL of a PostgreSQL database
 - `WEBHOOK_URL`: Discord webhook URL for logging
 - `FEATURES`: The features (QUERY, PETS, LOWESTBIN, UNDERBIN) you want to be enabled separated with a '+'